 Why is it sometimes misdiagnosed?

 - Turner syndrome is not one of the rarest diseases.
 As a chromosomal disease affecting girls, it is one of the most common in this category.
 However, it is a rare disease, affecting just 1 in every 2,000 live births approximately.
-Rare diseases as a whole are often misdiagnosed due to a lack of understanding about them on the part of both parents, caregivers, and medical professionals.
+Rare diseases as a whole are often misdiagnosed due to a lack of understanding on the part of both parents, caregivers, and medical professionals.